 Research Approach

 Providing meaningful insights into the role of crowd support requires a combination of theoretical and empirical analysis.
 Firstly, we examine the current and historical literature to obtain a view on the current knowledge on the relationship between crowd attendance and team performance.
 This will serve as our basis on which we can conduct the right analytical approach to analyze our data.
 We decide to include the seasons 2018/19, 2019/20 and 2020/21 into our final analysis.
-Around 2018, the VAR got introduced in most of the major league in Europe, possibly changing our results on referee behaviour significantly.
+Around 2018, the VAR got introduced in most of the major leagues in Europe, possibly changing our results on referee behaviour significantly.
 We then combine match data with a dataset from Fivethirtyeight to incorporate team strength and match importance which we include as control variables into the analysis.
 The data for our moderator variables, team age, amount of foreigners and stadium occupancy are collected manually from Transfermarkt.com.
 This website provides a vast amount of detailed statistics on players, clubs and leagues.

 Academic Relevance

 The batch of matches without fans provides an unique opportunity to delve deeper in the impact of crowds on football matches since there is an abundance in new data for matches played without crowds.
 Past papers often required advanced econometric techniques, relying on various assumptions, to be able to discern the extent to which a crowd influences home team advantage.
 The difficulties in assessing drivers of home advantage lies in confounding variables effects (Pollard , 2008).
 This makes it unclear how much of home advantage can be attributed to what factors since most of the factors of home advantage are connected to each other.
-However, in the current situation substantial amounts of data on “ghost games” which can be used to directly compare matches with and without spectators, the number of assumptions significantly.
+However, in the current situation there are suddenly substantial amounts of data on “ghost games” which can be used to directly compare matches with and without spectators, reducing the number of needed assumptions significantly.

 A few papers on home advantage in times of covid-19 have been published already, including the work of (Fischer & Haucap, 2020;Deutscher & Winkelmann, 2020; Endrich & Gesche, 2020).
 They analyzed the home advantage during the covid-19 pandemic.
 However, each of these papers focused on German leagues in their analysis.
 We add to the current research by extending the preliminary research already completed to numerous other football leagues to obtain a comprehensive overview of the evolution of home advantage during the pandemic.
 Also compared to preliminary studies on home advantage, in our paper we use the extended availability of data for games played behind closed doors available in the 2020/21 season.
 Papers from last year mostly use data from the 2019/2020 season which was partly played under normal circumstances and partly played behind closed doors.
 Incorporating data from 2020/21 into the analysis increases the sample size and decreases confounding effects resulting from possible biased schedules in partial seasons.

 Finally, we extend existing research by constructing a comprehensive framework of the influence of crowd support on home advantage by using several mediating and moderating variables to assess causal links between crowd support and home advantage.
-Other papers tend to focus on either the mediating effect of referee bias or the moderating effects of , or even completely refrain from investigating causality.
+Other papers tend to focus on either the mediating effect of referee bias or the moderating effects of crowd size, or even completely refrain from investigating causality.

 Managerial Relevance